renalreg/ukrdc-fastapi/README.md

 ### Local CORS

 On some oeprating systems and environments, it may be difficult to properly set a CORS policy for local development.
-In these cases, add `ALLOWED_ORIGINS=["*"]` to your `.env` file.
+In these cases, add `allow_origins=["*"]` to your `.env` file.

 ### VSCode config for auto-formatting